-We may not be able to pay you distributions, our distributions may not grow over time, and a portion of distributions paid to you may be a return of capital.
+We may not be able to pay our stockholders distributions, our distributions may not grow over time, a portion of distributions paid to our stockholders may be a return of capital and investors in our debt securities may not receive all of the interest income to which they are entitled.

 We intend to pay quarterly distributions to our stockholders out of assets legally available for distribution.
 We cannot assure you that we will achieve investment results that will allow us to make a specified level of cash distributions or year-to-year increases in cash distributions.
 Our ability to pay distributions might be harmed by, among other things, the risk factors described in this Annual Report.
 In addition, the inability to satisfy the asset coverage test applicable to us as a BDC could, in the future, limit our ability to pay distributions.
-All distributions will be paid at the discretion of our Board of Directors and will depend on our earnings, our financial condition, maintenance of our RIC status, compliance with applicable BDC regulations, our SBIC subsidiaries' compliance with applicable SBIC regulations and such other factors as our Board of Directors may deem relevant from time to time.
+All distributions will be paid at the discretion of our Board of Directors and will depend on our earnings, our financial condition, maintenance of our RIC status, compliance with applicable BDC regulations, our SBIC subsidiaries' compliance with applicable SBIC regulations, compliance with the covenants of our senior debt securities and such other factors as our Board of Directors may deem relevant from time to time.
 In addition, our line of credit may restrict the amount of distributions we are permitted to make.
 We cannot assure you that we will pay distributions to our stockholders in the future.